The 7 Most Crucial Ecommerce Metrics You Should Be Tracking Right Now

 Your CAC tracks the average cost of gaining one customer, including everything from marketing and sales costs to the cost of paying your staff and hosting your site.

-This will give you an overall figure, but you can also calculate your CAC by source (e.g. different traffic channels like search engines, social media, or email list).
+This will give you an overall figure, but you can also calculate your CAC by source (e.g., different traffic channels like search engines, social media, or email lists).

 To bring down your CAC, you can: